How Coverlipedema.com works

 - Proactive communication on your behalf, when needed, with physicians, insurance plans, state and federal agencies, and independent review organizations to resolve issues and get your surgery covered and scheduled as soon as possible.

 Before Coverlipedema.com, we routinely charged $4,000 to $6,000 to obtain full coverage for our clients.
 Now, through the power of our web-based processes, we can charge much less.
-Most of our members start with the Coverage Process™ Membership, which costs $399.
+Most of our members start with the Coverage Process™ Membership, which costs $299 only for the month of August (Regularly $399).
 If you need to appeal your initial determination, the Appeal Process™ Membership upgrade costs $875 for active members.
-If you need an out-of-network exception for your surgeon, the Network Process™ Membership is available for $500 or $1,000, depending on difficulty.
+This covers all levels of appeal, both internal and external.
+If you need an out-of-network exception for your surgeon, the Network Process™ Membership is available for $500.
+In summary:

 What Happens if I Don’t Get Covered?